The saga of the Rocket City Trash Pandas’ creation is one of almost eerie coincidences and fortuitous timing.

 The Trash Pandas’ merchandise stores have remained open.
 The staff has kept in contact with partners and fans.
 Josh Caray, the “voice” of the Trash Pandas, has done “virtual broadcasts” of games.
 Cosmetic work continues outside the stadium, and the parking lot pavement is all but complete.

-When baseball starts, the Trash Pandas are ready.
-Certainly, there is an eager fan base.
-The Rocket City Trash Pandas are better positioned than many of the other franchises across the country.
+When baseball starts in 2021, the Trash Pandas will be ready.
+Certainly there is an eager fan base.
+The Rocket City are better positioned than many of the other franchises across the country.

-But, Nelson says, “These last two months here have not been for the faint of heart.”
+But, Nelson says, “This last two months here has not been for the faint of heart.”